Financial flows put rich countries at risk from emerging market turmoil

 In the case of the United States, foreign central banks may be forced to liquidate their Treasury holdings further to defend their currencies.

-Friday's data showed overall foreign holdings of U.S. debt such as Treasuries, mortgage-backed securities and agency debt which are stored mainly by foreign central banks at the Fed fell to $3.325 trillion (2.01 trillion pounds) in the week ended Wednesday, the largest weekly decline since June.
+Friday's data showed overall foreign holdings of U.S. debt such as Treasuries, mortgage-backed securities and agency debt which are stored mainly by foreign central banks at the Fed fell to $3.325 trillion in the week ended Wednesday, the largest weekly decline since June.

 The benchmark 10-year Treasury yield has fallen to a 2-1/2 month low of 2.67 percent as investors sought safe-haven Treasuries but a sustained sell-off from foreign central banks may push up the yield.